emilyst/video2gif/README.md

 `video2gif` is a command-line tool requiring both Ruby and a recent version of [FFmpeg] installed and available in the system `$PATH`.
-If you can run [FFmpeg] from the command line, you likely have the ability to run `video2gif`.
+If you can run `ffmpeg` and `ffprobe` from the command line, you likely have the ability to run `video2gif`.

 Note that some features may not work by default.
 For example, tonemapping (used for HDR videos) requires `libzimg` support, not included by default in the [FFmpeg] supplied by [Homebrew].
 If you attempt to use it, you will get an error.
-Additionally, `ffprobe` (usually supplied by [FFmpeg]) is required for subtitles and may become required in the future for all functionality.

 `video2gif` also requires Ruby and the ability to install a new gem.
 If you have this available, run the following command to install it.